bdurand/ultra_settings/README.md

   host: prod.example.com
 ```

-The values for the "development" environment would be the combination of development and shared:
+The values for the development environment would be the combination of `development` and `shared`:

 ```ruby
 {